thehyve/OHDSI-WhiteRabbit/README.md

 White Rabbit and Rabbit in a Hat are structured as a Maven package and can be developed in Eclipse.
 Contributions are welcome.

 While the software in the project can be executed with Java 1.8, for development Java 17 is needed.
 This has to do with test and verification dependencies that are not available in a version compatible with Java 1.8 .

+Please note that when using an IDE for development, source and target release must still be Java 1.8 .
+This is enforced in the maven build file (pom.xml),

 To generate the files ready for distribution, run `mvn install`.

 ### Testing

 A limited number of unit and integration tests exist.
-The integration tests run only in the `maven verify` phase, and depend on docker being available to the user running the verification.
+The integration tests run only in the maven verification phase, (`mn verify`) and depend on docker being available to the user running the verification.
 If docker is not available, the integration tests will fail.

 Also, GitHub actions have been configured to run the test suite automatically.